notTGY/monk-mode/README.md

 TODO: support background-url property.
 Maybe block it only if there are no children? (it would be easier to crawl & makes sense, cuz otherwise you may block useful background)

-TODO: actually unmount when toggling tab pixelation
+[x] actually unmount when toggling tab pixelation

+[x] on location change rerun blocklist calculations.